DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/layout-and-navigation/column-chooser.md

 ![EUD_TreeList_Field Chooser](../../../images/img22695.png)

 > [!NOTE]
-> This functionality may be disabled in your application depending on the policies of the application vendor.
+> This functionality may be disabled depending on the application vendor's policies.